 The Asian Studies program offers the major in Asian Studies with concentrations in China, Japan, and South Asia as well as minors in Asian Studies, Chinese Language and Culture, Japanese Language and Culture, and South Asian Language and Culture.
 Students with junior academic standing may also apply to Honors in Asian Studies through our Honors Program.

-The major consists of Chinese, Japanese, or Hindi-Urdu language courses taught in the Asian Studies program at the 3301 (Advanced I) level or above, as well as coursework from various disciplines focused on an area of geographical specialization and complimented by some coursework outside of that area of specialization.
+The major consists of Chinese, Japanese, Korean, or Hindi-Urdu language courses taught in the Asian Studies program at the 3301 (Advanced I) level or above, as well as coursework from various disciplines focused on an area of geographical specialization and complimented by some coursework outside of that area of specialization.

-All levels of Chinese; Chinese for Heritage Learners; Calligraphy; Readings in Modern Chinese Media; Business Chinese; all levels of Japanese; Japanese through Manga; Elementary and Intermediate level Hindi-Urdu
+All levels of Chinese; Chinese for Heritage Learners; Calligraphy; Readings in Modern Chinese Media; Business Chinese; all levels of Japanese; Japanese through Manga; Elementary and Advanced Korean; all levels of Hindi-Urdu

 Humanities and Social Sciences